Wadedacoder/CSE232-ComputerNetworks-Assignments/Assignment-1/readme.md

 ### Part c

 Adding up all intermediate router latencies, we get 0.506ms + 5.802ms = 6.308ms.
-This is less than the average latency of pinging the URL "www.google.com" 50 times which is 9.009 ms. This are similar but dont exactly match due to a variety of network factors such as congestion.
-We also have a very small traceroute sample size of 1.
-This can be improved by increasing the sample size of the traceroute.
+This is less than the average latency of pinging the URL "www.google.com" 50 times which is 9.009 ms. They are different as both traceroute and ping use different methods to calculate the latency.
+Traceroute uses ICMP packets to calculate the latency, while ping uses ICMP echo packets to calculate the latency.

 ### Part d
 Maximum of all intermediate router latencies is 5.802ms.
 This is less than the average latency of pinging the URL "www.google.com" 50 times which is 9.009 ms. This is because the latency of any one intermediate router will be less than all the intermediate routers.